nikaiser/gatsby/packages/gatsby/README.md

 ### A note on how this repository is organized

 This repository is a [monorepo](https://trunkbaseddevelopment.com/monorepos/) managed using [Lerna](https://github.com/lerna/lerna).
 This means there are [multiple packages](/plugins) managed in this codebase, even though we publish them to NPM as separate packages.

-### Contributing to Gatsby v1

-We are currently only accepting bug fixes for Gatsby v1.
-No new features will be accepted.

-## 💜 Thanks to Our Contributors and Sponsors

-Thanks to our many contributors and sponsors as well as the companies sponsoring our testing and hosting infrastructure: [Travis CI](https://travis-ci.com/), [Appveyor](https://www.appveyor.com/), and [Netlify](https://www.netlify.com/).